Writing, speaking, and translating the future

 Third: Besides the need to support new writers, these companies will also need to support the efforts of public domain advocates, and alternative copyright companies.
 This will show their commitment and their understanding of their role in the new paradigm.

-Self-Publishing will create new forms of editing and new business models where they will take place.
+Self-publishing will create new forms of editing and new business models where they will take place.

 There are two distinct methods I can think of that might help to accomplish this goal.
 First is what I will call “Cloud editing”- a forum or marketplace where freelance editors can advertise their services (for barter or pay) and showcase examples of their past work.
 This would at least make editing services available for self-publishing authors.